sekhavati/crystalline/README.md

 # Crystalline
 A modern utility library with a strong emphasis on readability.
-Make your code crystal clear :gem:
+Make your code crystal clear.

 Inspired by [Jest Matchers](https://jestjs.io/docs/en/using-matchers).